MatejKovacic/RasPBX-install/SMS_and_MMS/README.md

 So I created an updated Asterisk dialplan to decode MMS message and sent a notification, which contains sender's phone number (and his/her name, if it is on your contact list).
 Decoder also extracts URL to download multimedia content.
 However, this URL is accessible from your mobile operator's network.
 So if you would like to donwload multimedia content, you would need to open data connection from your USB dongle, download MMS content and then close the connection.

-This is quite complicated process and on my USB dongle I even have some hardware limitations, so for now, I just extract this information and send a notification e-mail.
+This is quite complicated process and on my USB dongle I even have some hardware limitations to do that.
+So for now, I just extract this information and send a notification e-mail.
 In that case you will at least see who is the sender and they you can send him (or her) a SMS and ask to send you the message through other communication channel.

 So here is the script for sending e-mail about recieved MMS: